Mold on Attic Insulation

 What does the mold growth typically look like?

 Attic mold often appears as a thin grey or black layer on the very top of the insulation.
 The dimensionality of the growth is difficult to determine, as the underlying insulation presents a rough and uneven surface.
+If the mold growth is due to high humidity and condensation, as is usually the case, the mold growth will only occur on top of the insulation.
+In the image below, notice how the mold growth uniformly covers the insulation, but is not found on the lower layers, which were disturbed during the inspection.

 How is mold growth removed from the attic insulation?